WolframResearch/wolfram-notebook-embedder/README.md

 # wolfram-notebook-embedder

 A library to embed [Wolfram Cloud](https://www.wolframcloud.com/) notebooks on other sites.
-It does *not* use an `<iframe>` but renders a notebook directly into a given DOM node, for a more seamless experience.
+It does *not* use an `<iframe>`, but renders a notebook directly into a given DOM node for a more seamless experience.

 ## Installation

-If you're using a package manager such as [npm](https://www.npmjs.com/get-npm) or [Yarn](https://yarnpkg.com/en/), you can install this package from the npm repository:
+If you are using a package manager such as [npm](https://www.npmjs.com/get-npm) or [Yarn](https://yarnpkg.com/en/), you can install this package from the npm repository:

     npm install wolfram-notebook-embedder